What Is Dysthymia? Learning More About Persistent Depressive Disorder

 To be diagnosed with persistent depressive disorder, an adult must have signs and symptoms for at least two years.
 During this time frame, people with persistent depressive disorder will not be without an episode of depression for more than two months at a time.
 Without treatment, these signs and symptoms can continue for years.

-Dysthymia, or persistent depressive disorder, is a long-term form of depression, and it is a real mental illness.
-Persistent depressive disorder can be long-lasting and can interfere with a person’s daily life if left untreated.
+Persistent depressive disorder is a long-term form of depression and a real mental illness.
+Persistent depressive disorder can last years and interfere with a person’s daily life and responsibilities.

 - Previous Article